This post may contain affiliate links. Please read our disclosure policy.

-The gin and elderflower cocktail combination seems to be a match made in heaven in terms of the flavor profile.
+The gin and elderflower combination seems to be a match made in heaven in terms of flavor profile.
 Elderflower is a sweet and floral liqueur that naturally compliments the botanical characteristics of gin.
 But the real trick resides in the fresh muddled cucumbers.

 How to Make a Cucumber Martini